-The Annual Performance Plan (APP) details the approach that the ATM will follow in the implementation, delivery and monitoring of our performance for the 2023/2024 financial year.
+The Annual Performance Plan (APP) details the approach that the ATM will follow in implementing, delivering and monitoring our performance for the 2024/2025 financial year.
 We will focus on the SMART principles in achieving our targets to guarantee that all our performance indicators are realistic and achievable.
-Our strategic objectives for the 2023/2024 financial year are as follows:
+Our strategic objectives for the 2024/2025 financial year are as follows: